Kombucha – A Manual For Kombucha Brewing And Preparation (Kombucha Recipe)

 - Also important is that you use a glass with a wide opening so that your Kombucha culture can breathe easily.
 It is better to use a wide and flat glass or jar instead of a very high and slim one.

-4. Give a SCOBY and some of your finished Kombucha drink (at least 100ml per liter) into your fermentation container - this serves as your culture medium.
+4. Give the scoby and some of your finished Kombucha drink (at least 100ml per liter) into your fermentation container - this serves as your culture medium.
 Now just fill it up with cooled down tea.

 - Give the culture medium (ready fermented Kombucha drink) into your fermentation container.
 The container should be filled to at least 10% of its capacity in order to ensure a quick growth.
-The culture medium already contains the necessary microclimate for the SCOBY.
-If you want to speed up the process of growing your SCOBY, you may just increase the amount of culture medium to 20 to 30% of the container capacity.
+The culture medium already contains the necessary microclimate for the scoby.
+If you want to speed up the process of growing your Kombucha mushroom, you may just increase the amount of culture medium to 20 to 30% of the container capacity.

 - Then fill up the glass with your cooled down tea, but only up to the point where the glass starts to taper in diameter.
 This is to give your Kombucha culture the largest possible surface where it can generate a new big tea fungus easily.

-- Finally you add the SCOBY upside down.
+- Finally you add your scoby from Wellness-Drinks upside down.
 The lighter (freshly grown) side should be up.
 The tea fungus may either sink down to the bottom or it remains floating on top, both is fine.
 If it floats, it will continue growing on its top side, and if it sinks down it will bring out a new fungus on its top within a few days which will soon cover the whole culture medium again.
-In the latter case, you will discover streaky threads from the old fungus at the bottom of your container to the top where they will form a new SCOBY.
+In the latter case, you will discover streaky threads from the old fungus at the bottom of your container to the top where they will form a new scoby.

 5. Seal the fermentation container with a cover sheet and closing bracket (e.g. rubber ring).